 These are the settings used to test these headphones.
 Our results are only valid when listening using these settings.

 The Turtle Beach Battle Buds have a unique and fairly small detachable boom microphone that attaches to the left earbud.
+If you're looking for in-ear headphones for gaming with an in-line mic, try the Logitech G333.

 These wired passive headphones have no active features.

-There is no dedicated app for these headphones.
+There's no dedicated app for these headphones.

 The Turtle Beach Battle Buds are wired-only headphones.
 If you're looking for Bluetooth gaming earbuds, check out the Razer Hammerhead True Wireless.